Chia-Network/chia-blockchain-gui/README.md

 5. `cd chia-blockchain-gui/packages/gui`
 6. `npm run dev:skipLocales`
 7. You should see your simulator wallets.
 You should not see your testNet / mainNet wallets.
+8. Run `chia dev sim farm` as many times you want to farm some coins.

 ## Chia FAQ/WIKI